Empress Zhu (Eastern Wu): Life

 In 264, Sun Xiu died after entrusting Sun Wan to the chancellor Puyang Xing (濮陽興).
 Empress Zhu became the empress dowager.
 Puyang Xing and the other key official in charge, Zhang Bu, in the light of the destruction of Wu's ally state Shu Han in 263, decided that the people were yearning for an older emperor.
-(It is not known how old Sun Wan was at this point, but Sun Xiu himself died at age 29, so it was unlikely that Sun Wan was even a teenager.)
+(Note: It is not known how old Sun Wan was at this point, but Sun Xiu himself died at age 29, so it was unlikely that Sun Wan was even a teenager.)
 At the recommendation of the general Wan Yu, who was friendly with Sun Hao (son of the former crown prince Sun He), Puyang Xing and Zhang Bu wanted to declare Sun Hao emperor instead.
 When they reported this to Empress Dowager Zhu, she said: "I am just a widow.
 What do I know about the important affairs of state?
 As long as the empire is not harmed, and the emperors continue to be properly worshipped, I am satisfied."

 Puyang Xing and Zhang Bu then installed Sun Hao on the throne.
 However, it soon became clear that Sun Hao was the wrong choice, as he quickly demonstrated his cruel and superstitious tendencies.
 Puyang Xing and Zhang Bu would indeed become his first victims, as their regret in selecting Sun Hao was quickly reported to him, who had them arrested and executed.
-Later that year, he would also demote Empress Dowager Zhu to the position of "Empress Jing" (the "Jing" was a reference to Sun Xiu's posthumous title "Emperor Jing"), making his own mother, Consort He, empress dowager instead.
+Later that year, he would also demote Empress Dowager Zhu to the position of "Empress Jing" (Note: "Jing" was a reference to Sun Xiu's posthumous title "Emperor Jing"), making his own mother, Consort He, empress dowager instead.
 In 265, Sun Hao forced Empress Dowager Zhu to commit suicide and killed Sun Xiu's two eldest sons – the former crown prince Sun Wan and Sun Gong (the Prince of Runan).
 Empress Dowager Zhu was given a substandard funeral (for an empress), although she was buried with honours befitting an empress alongside Sun Xiu.